srp33/WishBuilder/README.md

 6. When it asks you to enter a passphrase, press Enter (twice).

 7. Now there should be a file at ~/.ssh/id_rsa.pub.
 Enter the following command to display the contents of this file.
-Then copy this output to your clipboard.
+Then copy the output to your clipboard.
 This is your public key and enables you to connect from Linux to GitHub without a password.

   ```
   cat ~/.ssh/id_rsa.pub
   ```

 8. Go to https://github.com/settings/keys.
-This should display the SSH keys that are currently set for your GitHub account.
+This should display the SSH keys that are currently specified for your GitHub account.
 Click on "New SSH key", enter a Title (maybe "FSL"), paste the public key from your clipboard, and click on "Add SSH key."

 ## Preparing a Dataset